House plants offer so many more benefits than just a bit of decoration.

 Whichever way you look at it, there’s a clear, positive link between being around plants and human well-being.

+And why wouldn’t you start growing house plants?
 The 10 benefits here so how important house plants can be to your health and the health of others in your home.

 I love having plants around my home and I like to think that I’m profiting from the majority of the benefits in this blog!